snifflewow/pfQuest-epoch/README.md

 ## Contribute
-To my knowledge there is no way to automate building data programatically so I urge everyone to check out how to contribute new information or improving on existing data.
+To my knowledge there is no way to automate building data programatically so I urge you to check out how to contribute new information or improving on existing data.
 [How to contribute](./Contribute.md)